A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: THEORY AND MODEL

-\section{Theory and Model}
+\section{THEORY AND MODEL}

 Our research aims to establish a link between the various stages of microgel interactions at different temperatures and the distinct elasticity regimes displayed by microgel suspensions and pastes.
-To achieve this, we consider submicron-sized poly-NIPAM microgels dispersed in water with an ionic strength of 5 mM KCl to screen residual charges carried by the ionic initiators, which is the most commonly studied microgel system.
+We consider submicron-sized poly-NIPAM microgels dispersed in water with an ionic strength of 5 mM KCl to screen residual charges carried by the ionic initiators, which is the most commonly studied microgel system.
 To quantitatively account for the different stages of packing, we propose a free energy minimization scheme.
 Specifically, we consider the increased number density and the vanishing free volume in stage I, the compression of the microgel corona in stage II, the faceting and compression of the core in stage III (as depicted in Fig.~\ref{fig:sketch}).
 We exclude the weak interdigitation observed in superresolution microscopy, which affects viscoelastic losses but is not expected to affect the elastic storage modulus substantially~\cite{conley2019}.
+Here, we argue that interpenetration has a negligible influence on the storage modulus, as the polymer density becomes nearly homogeneous once the corona overlap, as demonstrated by small-angle light scattering in~\cite{conley2017}.
 Our modeling framework is derived from approach presented by Mason and Scheffold to model the elasticity of dense emulsions that display interfacial deformation~\cite{mason2014crossover}.
 The model was later expanded to include the double layer repulsion in ionic emulsions by Kim et al.~\cite{kim2016}.
 Although we choose a similar approach, the interaction potential of microgels differs significantly from that of emulsion droplets~\cite{scheffold2010, conley2017, conley2019}.
 If Mason and co-workers' model can be extended to encompass microgels, it would introduce a relatively straightforward model capable of explaining the shear modulus in dense microgel suspensions.
-This would be a groundbreaking development, offering a simple tool applicable to various practical uses.
+This would be a notable development, offering a simple tool applicable to various practical uses.
 In our investigation, we aim to assess predictions for the elastic plateau modulus $G^\prime_p$ by comparing them to experimental results obtained from rheometry.